AxisCommunications/acap-documentation/docs/introduction/acap4-vs-acap3.md

 The main novelties in ACAP 4 are:

 * A new SDK tailored to computer vision applications.
-* The descendant of ACAP SDK, called ACAP Native SDK will replace many of the older APIs.
+* The descendant of ACAP SDK, called ACAP Native SDK, will replace many of the older APIs.
 * Introduction of native ACAP applications with containers.

 ## What are the differences between ACAP 3 SDK and ACAP 4 Native SDK?